 The real problem is that the housing market is still in trouble.
 Without a decrease in the unemployment numbers and an increase in the number of people employed in jobs that pay enough to carry a mortgage, taxes and insurance, the housing market will continue to suffer.

-Each person’s efforts to work to keep the housing market up can help and a community as a whole can work together to keep up their neighborhood and actually make a difference.
-But you still need to have a system that helps homeowners avoid foreclosure or assist them through with the short sale of their homes if they can’t afford their homes at all.
+Each person’s efforts to work to keep the housing market up can help.
+And, a community as a whole can work together to keep up their neighborhood.
+Together, you can actually make a difference.
+But you still need to have a system that helps homeowners avoid foreclosure.
+Or, assists them through with the short sale of their homes if they can’t afford their homes at all.

 If the employments numbers improve and the housing market becomes more stable, then the government can find a way to assist those homeowners that are underwater – where they owe more on their homes than their homes are worth – with a refinance program that allows these people to refinance their homes based on their creditworthiness and not based on the value of their home.